 Voice and Listening Without Centre

-The pairing of voice and listening immediately raises the problem of priority and privilege, of which comes first and which follows.
+The pairing of voice and listening immediately raises the problem of priority and privilege, of which comes first and which follows (a problem developed by Alarcón and McKeon).
 We find it striking, then, that so many contributions to this special issue de-centre this dialectic and approach these phenomena instead as a field of tension without a centre.
 As Rajni Shah notes, listening draws attention to the way that shared space is already articulated by power, privilege, and hierarchy.
 In a similar way, the emergence of voice studies and of literatures on listening has been distributed across disciplines without any central faculty to claim either as their property.
 This is significant.
 Accordingly, in problematising, unpacking, and interrogating the tensions that arise at the intersection of social movements, political and media representation, and creative practices, we have approached techniques of voicing and listening as indisciplines, as methods that flow across and disrupt the smooth functioning and reproduction of disciplinary boundaries and conventions.
 If transdisciplines might be understood as modes of practice that are not themselves disciplines but that move across and between established fields that remain stable, indisciplines have the further potential to erode the hierarchical arrangement of centre and periphery characteristic of the disciplines they traverse.
 Kate Lacey, for example, calls for us to “listen out” without predetermining or prejudging what we might hear.
 Thus, a practice of theatre-making becomes a method for experimental listening in public, making unspoken political conventions audible.
 A sound installation and multimedia artwork question and challenge a city’s auditory regime and colonial history.
 Spoken word artists’ texts become simultaneously a creative intervention, an act of affiliation, and an analysis of social, political, and cultural conditions.
 A Deep Listening process likewise connects migration stories across continents – at once therapeutic, empowering, and political – with an appreciation of vocal movement and transformation exposed by changes to its classed identity.
 These stories resonate with and reverberate through the “vocal-spatial” resistance invoked in Tom Western’s piece, where practices of “displacing” and “dispolicing” of voice and the city are instrumental to the coalescing and layering of a polyphony of voices engaged in acts of collective refusal and hope.